Updated: April 15, 2020

-Once you’ve discovered your passion, and committed yourself to its vision and mission – nothing else will seem to matter, and you’ll feel unstoppable.
+Building your own business is exciting.
+With passion and commitment to your vision and mission, nothing else will seem to matter, and you’ll feel unstoppable.

-That is until you come to the point when you’re already running your business, and begin to feel drained and exhausted because there’s just so many things you need to do.
+That is until the time comes when you’re already running the business, and you begin to feel drained and exhausted because there’s just so many things you need to do.

-Some entrepreneurs will find the strength to push and persist through this stage; while most, will just give up and look for other opportunities, or worse – go back to being an employee.
+Some entrepreneurs will find the strength to push and persist through this stage; while most, will just give up and look for other opportunities.
+Sometimes, this is when they go back to being an employee.

-If you’re planning to start a business soon, I’d like to give you the secret to overcoming this challenging business phase which often drive newbie entrepreneurs crazy and running towards the exit door.
+If you’re planning to start a business soon, then I’d like to share the secret to overcoming this challenging business phase, which often drives newbie entrepreneurs crazy and running towards the exit door.

 Early Business Mistakes That Entreprenuers Must Avoid